tylersuehr7/raylib-3d-model-viewer/README.md

 # 3D Model Viewer

-A simple 3D model viewer for GLB files that quickly allows you to view / animate / visualize GLB 3D model files for building games with raylib.
+Helps you visualize GLB 3D models and animations with raylib for game development.

 ## Features